38

 • Cold-induced thermogenesis refers to energy used to keep the body warm during cold temperatures.

 The BMR or RMR are measured using either direct or indirect calorimetry.
 During direct calorimetry the person is placed into a small room, the metabolic chamber.
 The heat the body radiates is measured and then converted into kcal.
-Indirect calorimetry uses a mask to measures to oxygen uptake and CO2 exhalation.
+Indirect calorimetry uses a mask to measures to oxygen uptake and carbondioxid exhalation.

 The BMR and RMR include the energy use of organs such as liver, brain activity, heart pumping blood, kidneys producing urine.
 Even the skeletal muscles need to maintain homeostasis during rest which requires ATP.
+The larges amount of energy during rest is expended by the liver followed by the brain.

-• The energy balance also impacts the BMR.
+• Energy balance: The energy balance also impacts the BMR.
 Fasting or weight loss starts metabolic adaptions that increase the efficiency of the energy metabolism.
 This can mean a 10 – 20 % reduction when the body enters conservation mode during weight loss.

 Physical activity can range widely and has two components.
 NEAT or non-exercise activity thermogenesis includes our every day physical activity.
 Laying in bed, we still move a little even in our sleep.
 Standing, walking around, climbing stairs, cleaning and more increase the energy expenditure.
 Even if we are sitting still on the sofa, watching our favorite show, we will fidget and contract muscles.
+Overall, sedentary individuals spend only small amounts of energy on top of the BMR.
+This makes balancing energy intake and energy expenditure much more difficult especially in our energy dense food environment.

 The TEF also varies with the food composition.
-Protein-rich foods require about 20 – 30 % of the energy expenditure, while carbohydrate-rich foods require 5 – 10 % of the energy expenditure.
+Protein-rich foods require about 20 – 30 % of the energy intake, while carbohydrate-rich foods require 5 – 10 %.
 The least amount of TEF is required when fat-rich foods are eaten.
 Triglycerides do not need to be converted into other nutrients but can be easily and efficiently stored in the adipose tissue right after absorption.

 The smallest component of the total energy expenditure (TEE) is the cold-induced thermogenesis.
 This can inlude shivering, muscle tensing and fidgeting when temperatures drop and we are starting to get cold.